Upload & Sell: Off

-After that, the buyer said that if the oil residue was not to come off would I stand behind my product and accept a return.
+After that, the buyer said that if the oil residue was not to come off would I "stand behind my product and accept a return".
 Now, as many people have mentioned already in this thread, these lines are neither visible to the eye when looking through the lens (without fogging it up), while taking a picture, or while viewing the picture on a large screen.
 They simply do not show up and do not effect the lens performance in any way.
 The lens that I sent him was my personal lens that I bought a little while back and throughout the time I have owned it, it has been nothing but a pleasure to work with.
 Very sharp, no scratches and no focus problems.
 I never fogged the lens up because there was no reason for me to think that there was anything on the lens that was deminishing the photo quality.

-Again, I said to buy the oil remover and then if that didn't work we would talk.
+Again, I suggested that he buy the oil remover and then if that didn't work we would talk.
 That should have been all I needed to say.
+I just don't have time to deal with someone making a big deal over "what-if'" situations.
 As you can tell this buyer is very persistent in making his point so he kept texting and texting about what I would do for him and how I should stand behind what I sold and allow him to return the lens.
-I just don't have time to deal with someone making a big deal over "what-if's".
 The lens works perfectly, the images will be as good as they would on any other 24-70 so what else does he want?
 Thats like him saying that the lens came with a finger smudge on the lens and that if he can't get it all off to the point where the lens looks perfect again, he wants to return it.

-I hope I'm not the only one but when you buy a second hand lens, you have to know that someone else has been using it beforehand.
-If the lens had shown up and there was anything that I didn't describe that would effect the picture quality, then that is a valid complaint and I would take the lens back.
+I hope I'm not the only one but when you buy a second hand lens you have to know that someone else has been using it beforehand.
+If the lens had shown up and there was anything that I hadn't describe that would effect the picture quality, then that is a valid complaint and I would take the lens back absolutely.
 But thats not the case here!

 After all this, I apologized to the buyer for being short with him, I explained why I might have been quick to not want to deal with this today (a friend passed away this morning of a heart attack) and I even offered to pay for the residue oil remover kit.
 The answer I got back was "Now that sounds better".
-Sorry but that answer pissed me off and I don't owe you anything other than to send you an item as I described it.
-Thats exactly what you received; a working, sharp, scratch free Canon 24-70 F2.8 L lens.
+Sorry but that answer pissed me off and I don't owe the buyer anything other than to send the item that I described to the best of my ability.
+Thats exactly what he received; a second hand, working, sharp, scratch free Canon 24-70 F2.8 L lens.
 I had no idea about the residue.